Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 Building departments rely on experienced professionals to manage regulatory programs and ensure safe construction throughout their communities.

-Enrollment for the Fall 2026 intake begins May 4, 2026.
+Enrollment for Fall 2026 begins May 4, 2026.

 Classes begin September 8, 2026, and space is limited.